-- 1. Data: Eight potential Healthy Youth Survey (HYS) questions were identified for inclusion on the 2014.
+Data: Eight potential Healthy Youth Survey (HYS) questions were identified for inclusion on the 2014 survey.
 The questions relate to youth gang affiliation and activity.
 Ultimately, one question was selected for inclusion in the 2014 survey.
-Response to the new question is available through HYS. - It should be noted that there is no category for reporting gang activity defined in federal or state reports. - 2.
+Response to the new question is available through HYS.

+It should be noted there is no category for reporting gang activity defined in current state or federal reports.

 Policy guidance: Previously, the Task Force examined local, regional, and national policies and guidance for dealing with gang activity in schools.
-The information was used to draft policy guidance that districts and communities might use.
+The information was used to draft policy guidance districts and communities might use.
 Included are definitions and identification criteria for recognizing gang activity within a school setting.
-This guidance can be used by districts to create their own, local gang activity in schools policies and procedures.
-The guidance documents is posted on the OSPI Gangs in Schools web page. - 3.
-Trainings: Since the previous report, there have been no trainings offered through the Task Force. - 4.
+This guidance can be used by districts to create their own local gang activity in schools policies and procedures.
+Guidance documents are posted on the OSPI Gangs in Schools web page.

+Trainings: Since the previous report, there have been no trainings offered through the Task Force.

 Meetings: As noted above, the Task Force is no longer meeting.
 If gang activity in schools issues were to arise, they would be addressed within the School Safety Advisory Committee.